Last Updated on

-For obvious reasons, giraffes are the tallest animals in the world.
-With an eternal neck like that, no wonder, you might say!!!
-It almost seems as if they come from another planet…
+For explicit reasons, giraffes are the tallest animals in the world.
+It almost seems as if they come from another planet.

 Thankfully the giraffe’s tongue is not as imposing as its neck, yet it is still worth mentioning (around 45 cm).
 Why that long?
 Well, you see, the animal’s favorite food comes from the acacia tree.